-If you live in the United States or anywhere in Europe you can easily hop on a plane and get yourself to TwitchCon which is hosted annually in USA.
-TwitchCon is also hosting its first ever EU conference which is coming to Berlin in September 2019.
+If you live in the United States or anywhere in Europe you can easily hop on a plane and get yourself to TwitchCon which is hosted annually in the US.
+TwitchCon is also hosting its first-ever EU conference which is coming to Berlin in September 2019.
 Check out their official website for more details here.

 TwitchCon will probably be your single most important conference to attend if you are wanting to know how to get big on Twitch.
 Get out there, mingle, and enjoy socializing with like-minded streamers, sponsors, developers, and more!